View user security settings and revoke access

 If they haven't enrolled by then, they're locked out.

 Note: If you enforce security keys on domains with Less secure apps enabled, you'll see this message:

 For enhanced security, please disable Less secure apps before enforcing security keys.

 When users lose access to their security keys, you'll need to confirm their identity, and then issue them a temporary backup verification code.
 This backup verification code allows them to sign into their account once in order to register a new security key.
 When backup verification codes are generated for security key-only users they are automatically put in a grace period of 1, 2, 5, or 7 days.
 They'll only be able to use their backup verification codes until this grace period expires.
 After the grace period expires they must use their security key to sign in.

 What if I lose my security key?

 To prevent being locked out of your account, we recommend the following best practices:

 - Register more than one security key to your account, and store one in a safe place in case you lose access to your primary key.

 - Enable more than one administrator on your domain.
 The second administrator can go to Users > User Details > Security > Show backup verification codes > Generate new codes and put you into a grace period during which backup codes are accepted.
-If you don't have a second administrator, contact G Suite Support.
+If you don't have a second administrator, contact G Suite Support (G Suite only).